IBM-Bluemix-Docs/sap-netweaver-ms-qrg/ms-prepare-network.md

 ![Figure 1.
 Sample of three-tier setup](/images/network-01.png "Sample of three-tier setup")

 The network setup of the deployed servers outlined in Figure 1 is found under Network Connections in Microsoft Windows.
 In the sample setup, `10.17.139.35` is the private IP of the database server found under Network Connections - Private Network-Teamed, and is one of the IP ranges from RFC 1597.
-You can determine the IP of the appication server, too, and add both IPs to both servers' `boot files` under `C:\Windows\System32\drivers\etc`.
+You can determine the IP of the appication server, too, and add both IPs to both servers' `host files` under `C:\Windows\System32\drivers\etc`.

 ## Next Steps